CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 If questioned while in captivity, Iarno provides the following information, all of which is accurate:

 * The Black Spider is a drow (dark elf).
-* The Black Spider sent three bugbears to assist Iarno in controlling the population of Tuntin, but the Redbrands have managed without them.
-The bugbears know the way to Wave Echo Cave, but Iarno does not.
+* The Black Spider sent three Ferralkins to assist Iarno in controlling the population of Tuntin, but the Redbrands have managed without them.
+The Ferralkins know the way to Wave Echo Cave, but Iarno does not.
 * The Black Spider is searching Wave Echo Cave for the Forge of Spells.
 Dwarves and gnomes of the Phandelver's Pact used the magical forge to create powerful magic items.
 * No other members of the Lords' Alliance are aware of Iarno's betrayal.